GouNakano/BackgroundMaker/README.md

 deleted range is filled baqckground image.
 Baqckground image area is where there is no moving area.

-Tow pattern example images are raw images and used BackgroundMaker images.
+Two pattern example images are raw images and used BackgroundMaker images.

 (before1)
 ![image0013](https://user-images.githubusercontent.com/56259253/165471273-f7191527-1a99-44cf-a093-5913be7b8cd7.png)